dev-devfero/devfero-devops/README.md

 These implementations are not exhaustive and do not represent all the tools we work with*.
 We work on a wide range of tooling and provide solutions to our clients.

+## Tools we work with (not an exhaustive list) 🚀
+### Cloud Providers
+- AWS
+- GCP
+- Azure
+- and more, reach out to us if you need help with anything else.

+### Infrastructure as Code
+- Terraform
+- Cloud Formation
+- GCP Deployment Manager
+- Azure Resource Manager

+### Containerization
+- Docker
+- Docker Compose
+- Rocket

+### Scripting
+- Bash
+- Python
+- NodeJS
+- We don't shy away from the rest.
+The above are just our recommended scripting suits.

+### Service Orchestration
+- Kubernetes and it's cloud flavors (EKS, GKE, AKS)
+- Docker Swarm
+- Please reach out with your use cases for other tools like OpenShift.

+### Configuration Management
+- Ansible
+- Please reach out to find more about others like Chef and Puppet.

+### Monitoring and Alerting
+- Grafana
+- Prometheus
+- Loki
+- Fluentd
+- ELK stack
+- Alert Manager
+- Datadog
+- New Relic
+- Please reach out to find out any other tools you prefer or use currently.

+### CI/CD tools
+- Github Actions
+- Gitlab Pipelines
+- Bitbucket Pipelines
+- Azure DevOps
+- Jenkins
+- ... and more.

 ## 📫 Contact